-Easy crockpot meals are a staple at my house, and this Crockpot Pot Roast with Gravy recipe is one of them.
+Easy crockpot meals are a staple at my house, and this Crock Pot Chuck Roast with Gravy recipe (also known as Pot Roast) is one of them.

-I love a recipe where I can throw everything into the crockpot at cook it (like this Beef Stew with Onion Soup Mix).
+I love a recipe where I can throw everything into the crockpot and cook it (like this Beef Stew with Onion Soup Mix).
+There is just one extra step, though: browning the meat.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these link.